 Accountability is a whole other fight.
 Based on my own experience, I constantly overhear my daughters’ teacher having to engage with other students regarding missing homework and reminding students to turn on their cameras as well.
 Teachers can build a sense of community in their online learning environment to combat this isolation by creating activities that spotlight a student of the day/week.
 Let them talk and discuss family events and activities during class time.
 Activities like this can really bolster student engagement.

 4. Technical difficulties

 Lastly, are technical difficulties.
 We’ve all experienced the glitches on working from home too!
 Developments in EdTech over the past year have made distance teaching a lot less challenging, but there are still issues that crop up.
 Hall’s got you covered here.
 Issues like remote access, controlling in-class technology, and legacy equipment are all areas where Hall’s got you covered.
-We’ve also got Higher Education campuses covered with things like Lecture record and capture technology, and auditorium solutions.
-Let’s face it, technical difficulties are what sends most of us over the edge and can really throw a monkey wrench in our day.
+We’ve also got Higher Education campuses covered with things like lecture record and capture technology, and auditorium solutions.
+Let’s face it, technical difficulties are what send most of us over the edge and can really throw a monkey wrench in our day.
 Let us help with proven solutions for all types of learning environments.